Roxham Road: 2015–2017: Irregular border crossings at Roxham

 While the use of Roxham and other irregular border crossings into Canada by refugees seeking asylum there would later be blamed on the Trump administration's immigration policies, it began, according to Queen's University researcher Christian Leuprecht, during Barack Obama's first term as U.S. president, when deportations increased.
 During 2015, residents of Roxham Road, on both sides of the border, first noticed refugees using their street to enter Canada and request asylum.
 About 350 came the following year, driven by fears that Donald Trump would be elected U.S. president and implement the stricter immigration policies he was advocating.
-The earliest often continued down Roxham, asking any residents they saw if they were indeed in Canada, and ultimately being met by a Royal Canadian Mounted Police (RCMP) patrol which took them into custody for the possibly illegal border crossing.
+The earliest often continued down Roxham, asking any residents they saw if they were indeed in Canada, and while the first likely entered Canada undetected, later migrants were met by RCMP officers which took them into custody for the possibly illegal border crossing.

 By the end of the year the RCMP presence at the border cul-de-sac was continuous.
 Elsewhere along the border, refugees increased, particularly in Emerson, Manitoba, where they used a former port of entry, now closed, to enter Canada from Noyes, Minnesota.
 Others crossed open fields, sometimes suffering permanent injury or death from hypothermia in the severe Great Plains winter weather.
 Two Ghanaian refugees' frostbitten fingers had to be amputated after they spent a night at temperatures around -20 C buried to their waists in a snowbank; another woman from their country was found dead in the snow a half-mile (800 m) south of the border.

 Many of those who crossed at Roxham in 2016 came to Canada fleeing armed conflict elsewhere in the world, the RCMP officers who apprehended them said.
 Others, including Chadians and Eritreans, had been expelled from Saudi Arabia after finding themselves unemployed there and did not want to return to their homelands, where they might have to render military service.
 Sudan, Syria and Yemen, all riven by domestic conflict, also accounted for many seeking asylum.
 In the first nine months of 2016 Canada granted asylum to 62 percent of those crossing the border irregularly.

 Trump won that year's U.S. presidential election and was inaugurated on January 20, 2017.
 A week later he had issued Executive Order 13769 making good on his campaign promises to restrict immigration, banning all travel from seven Muslim-majority countries for the next 90 days, suspending new refugee admissions for 120 days and admissions for those from Syria indefinitely.
 The following day, Canadian Prime Minister Justin Trudeau, who had personally greeted the first of 25,000 Syrian refugees at Toronto Pearson International Airport within a month of assuming the post, tweeted: "To those fleeing persecution, terror & war, Canadians will welcome you, regardless of your faith.
 Diversity is our strength #WelcomeToCanada".